Chicago/food-inspections-evaluation/README.md

 ## Important Files
 + ```./CODE/00_Startup.R``` - Run this within R to download the appropriate packages.
++ ```./CODE/socrata_token.txt``` This is your socrata api key, which is needed to download files from the data portal.
+The key must be on the first line of the text file, and can contain white space and trailing comments, e.g. "123456qwerty  # this is my key from last year" would be a perfectly valid way to store your key.
+You could also have more comments / keys stored in the file, because _only the first line will be used_.
+You find out how to register for a free key here: https://support.socrata.com/hc/en-us/articles/202950038-How-to-obtain-an-App-Token-aka-API-Key-
 + ```./CODE/10_download_data.R``` **OPTIONAL** Download most of the necessary files from data.cityofchicago.org.  _You can also just use the included files_!
 You will need to rely on some of the included files for data such as weather, unless you would like to modify the model and import your own variables.
 + ```./CODE/11_Filter_data.R``` **OPTIONAL** Filter the large Rds (serialized data) files for more managable file sizes, and remove some unnecessary / incomplete data.
 + ```./CODE/12_Merge.R``` **OPTIONAL** Use this script to calculate field values / features, and merge them into one object for use in the model.
 This script makes heavy use of the functions located in ```./CODE/functions```